labrad/servers/GHzDACs/GHzAD_v7.md

 ## General specifications

 FPGA interface for GHzADC.
-Prototype is version/build 1, 2 and 6.
+There used to be a prototype board, version/build 1, 2 and 6.
-Revised are others.
+These are supposed to have been removed from use.
-DO NOT MIX as FPGA pinouts changed.
+Do not use them; their pin-out is different from the other board.

 The two AD converters on the board are each 8 bits at 1 Gs/s.
 To simplify computation, data from adjacent times are summed, giving a net data rate at 500 Ms/s, 9 bits.
-With two (I and Q) channels, this gives a system bandwidth of +- 250 MHz.
+This adjacent sample summing is not a anti-aliasing filter, so two (I and Q) channels, this gives a system bandwidth of +- 250 MHz.

 The Ethernet write commands are very similar to the GHzDAC board.
 The two basic command types are: